Katie Stevens: 2010–present: Faking It and The Bold Type

 After her elimination, Stevens made several appearances on talk shows.
 On April 16, 2010, she appeared on The Ellen DeGeneres Show where she performed "Over the Rainbow".
 Stevens also appeared on the Late Show with David Letterman along with Andrew Garcia, where they sang "Superhuman" by Chris Brown and Keri Hilson.
 She and Garcia appeared on the Wendy Williams Show where she performed "Big Girls Don't Cry".

 As of early November 2010, she has written 9 songs.
 Stevens was a guest performer on Ídolos Portugal on December 12, 2010, where she sang "All I Want for Christmas Is You" by Mariah Carey.
 In June 2012, Stevens played the title role in Todrick Hall's YouTube sensation "Beauty and the Beat".

 Stevens was cast to portray Nadia McConnell in Bare: A Pop Opera in the 2013 Los Angeles revival.

 She won the role of Karma Ashcroft in Faking It, which premiered on April 22, 2014.
 In 2015, Stevens was cast as Lindsey Willows in the CSI finale movie Immortality.

-In 2015, Stevens originated the role of Kathryn Merteuil (played by Sarah Michelle Gellar in the film) in Cruel Intentions: The Musical in Los Angeles.
+In 2015, Stevens originated the role of Kathryn Merteuil in Cruel Intentions: The '90s Musical in Los Angeles.

 In 2016, Stevens was cast as Jane Sloan in The Bold Type which premiered on June 20, 2017, and ran for five seasons.

 Personal life

-In October 2019, Stevens married musician Paul DiGiovanni after four years of dating.
+In October 2019, Stevens married musician Paul DiGiovanni after over five years of dating.
 The couple resides in Nashville, Tennessee.
-In November 2022, they announced that they are expecting their first child.
+Their first child, a daughter, was born in February 2023.